The Boundary Project | Shoreditch

 Ironically, it doesn’t seem to have any.

-Because instead of merely providing a clutch of comfortable, well-designed bedchambers, it also squeezes in a critically lauded restaurant; a bar; a bakery; a food store; and a fairylit rooftop retreat styled after a Mediterranean orangery.
+Because instead of merely providing a clutch of comfortable, well-designed bedchambers, it also squeezes in a bakery; a food store; and a fairylit rooftop retreat styled after a Mediterranean orangery.
 In Shoreditch.

 Set within a former Victorian warehouse, the whole complex was masterminded by design mogul Sir Terence Conran.
 So, naturally, it’s beautiful in ways that we can’t possibly describe in words.

 Shoreditch.
 Right on the, ahem, boundary of city slicker territory vs hipster stomping ground, this neighbourhood has everything you could need – if you can’t find it within the hotel itself.
 A mere smattering of the award-toting restaurants nearby include Indian eatery Dishoom; Ceviche-sibling, Andina; and the Michelin-starred Lyle’s; and you’re equally smothered with cocktail bars.
 Standouts include TT Liquor, a cocktail den in a former police station; and the sustainability-focused, super technical Scout, from Peg + Patriot’s Matt Whiley.
 Besides that, you’ll also find shuffleboard dens, ping pong bars and street food hubs – but for the full run-down, have a peruse of our Guide to Shoreditch.